Wildlife viewing and canoeing are key attractions in this diverse refuge, comprised of alpine tundra, wetlands, and boreal forest.

 Things to Do

 Outdoor adventures abound in the refuge year-round, including world-class fishing, hunting, hiking, cross-country skiing, canoeing, and camping.
 Visitors can fish or float on the waters of the Kenai River, experience canoeing in lowland lakes, or hike trails high into the refuge’s alpine tundra.

-The Kenai National Wildlife Refuge Visitor Center on Ski Hill Road near Soldotna is an excellent, family-friendly center with exhibits on the lifecycles of salmon, wildlife films in its theater and naturalist-led outdoor programs on the weekends.
+The Kenai National Wildlife Refuge Visitor Center on Ski Hill Road near Soldotna is an excellent, family-friendly center with exhibits on the lifecycles of salmon, wildlife films in its theater, and naturalist-led outdoor programs on the weekends.
 Two short loop trails begin at the center and wind into the nearby woods or to a viewing platform on Headquarters Lake.

-There are more than 110 miles of trails in the refuge that vary widely in length and difficulty and range from paths along creeks and through forests to alpine routes high above the treeline.
-Most of the trails are day hikes, but camping is permitted along all trails, and located along Skilak Lake Loop Road in what is referred to as the Skilak Wildlife Recreation Area, which includes several campgrounds, boat launches, public use cabins, and access to 12 trails.
+There are more than 110 miles of trails in the refuge that vary widely in length and difficulty, ranging from paths along creeks and through forests to alpine routes high above the treeline.
+Most of the trails are day hikes, but camping is permitted along all trails.
+Most trails are located along Skilak Lake Loop Road in an area called Skilak Wildlife Recreation Area, which includes several campgrounds, boat launches, public use cabins, and access to 12 trails.